 The Maroons figure that without a real goaltender, the Rangers are in trouble; they're already down 1-0 in the best-of-5 series.
 Center Frank Boucher and captain Bill Cook suggest that Patrick put on the pads, and he does.

-Patrick, whose playing career in the Pacific Coast Hockey Association includes a few stints in goal during the era when a goaltender is required to serve his own minor penalties, allows the tying goal in the third period but gets the win when Boucher scores 7:05 into overtime.
+Patrick, whose playing career in the Pacific Coast Hockey Association includes a few stints in goal during the era when goalies are required to serve their own minor penalties, allows the tying goal to Stewart in the third period but gets the win when Boucher scores 7:05 into overtime.

 The Rangers get permission from the NHL to use New York Americans' goaltender Joe Miller for the rest of the series.
 Montreal wins the third game, but Miller shuts out the Maroons 1-0 in Game 4 and the Rangers win their first championship with a 2-1 victory in Game 5.

-1927: The American Division champion Boston Bruins and the Canadian Division champion Ottawa Senators played to a 0-0 overtime tie at Boston Arena in the first all-NHL Stanley Cup Final game.
-It was the second scoreless tie in NHL playoff history.
+1927: The American Division champion Boston Bruins and the Canadian Division champion Ottawa Senators play to a 0-0 overtime tie at Boston Arena in the first all-NHL Stanley Cup Final game.
+It's the second scoreless tie in NHL playoff history.

-1936: John Sorrell scores twice and has two assists to help the Detroit Red Wings to a 9-4 win against the visiting Toronto Maple Leafs in Game 2 of the Stanley Cup Final.
+1936: John Sorrell scores twice and has two assists to help the Detroit Red Wings to a 9-4 win against the Toronto Maple Leafs in Game 2 of the Stanley Cup Final at Olympia Stadium.
 The nine goals are still a record for the most scored by one team in a Final game.

 1955: The Montreal Canadiens end Detroit's 15-game winning streak (nine regular-season games, six playoff games) with a 4-2 victory at the Forum in Game 3 of the Final.
 Bernie Geoffrion scores three of Montreal's goals.